ais-one/favv/README.md

 ```

 - NOTE: All folders and files prefixed with TBD can be ignored, they are not implemented and used for reference
-- see **favv/fastapi/** folder for BE framework setup and instructions
-- see **favv/vitevue/** folder for FE framework setup and instructions

 ## Backend Customization Notes